natereid72/k8sFundamentalsLabs/Lab-7-Deployments-and-ReplicaSets.md

 how you would update an application.
 You'll see how the deployment keeps track of the changes.

 9. Execute `kubectl set image deployment/dep1 dep1=natereid/webapp:2.0.0 --record`
-10. Execute `kubectl rollour history deploy dep1`
+10. Execute `kubectl rollout history deploy dep1`

-You will see two revisions now, with the command you executed under change status for revisio 2.
+You will see two revisions now, wth the command you executed under change status for revisio 2.
 This is the result of using the --record switch.

 Return to your web page, and you see it is now updated with the Application v2 and green background page.
 The rollout updated the ReplicaSet